Congregation of Christian Brothers: Sexual abuse of children

 In the late 20th and early 21st century many cases were exposed of emotional, physical and sexual abuse of children in the Christian Brothers' care over a number of decades.
-Cases emerged in Ireland, Canada, the United States, Australia and the United Kingdom.
+Cases emerged in Ireland, Canada, the United States, Australia and Great Britain.

 Australia

-The Royal Commission into Institutional Responses to Child Sexual Abuse documented Christian Brothers activities in Australia and in particular in Ballarat.
+The Royal Commission into Institutional Responses to Child Sexual Abuse documented Christian Brothers' activities in Australia and in particular in Ballarat.
 22% of Christian Brothers across Australia have been alleged sexual predators since 1950, according to the royal commission.
 The commissioners concluded that the Christian Brothers "completely failed... to protect the most vulnerable children in their care" and that senior brothers–including Brother Paul Nangle, Ballarat's highest Brother in the 1970s–had deliberately misled police in more recent statements about their knowledge of abuse.

 There were allegations that during the 1970s sexual abuses took place at the junior campus of St Patrick's College and St Alipius Primary School in Ballarat, Victoria.
 After investigation, Brothers Robert Best, Edward Dowlan and Stephen Francis Farrell were all convicted of sex crimes.
-Dowlan and Best were later transferred to the senior campus, and continued to offend.
+Brothers Dowlan and Best were later transferred to the senior campus and continued to offend.
 Four of the school's brothers and their chaplain, Gerald Ridsdale, were accused of sexually assaulting children — all but one, who died before charges could be laid, have been convicted.

 In December 2014, a royal commission found that "Christian Brothers leaders knew of allegations of sexual abuse of children at four Western Australian orphanages and failed to manage the homes to prevent the systemic ill-treatment for decades."
 During the 2016 Royal Commission into Institutional Responses to Child Sexual Abuse in Ballarat, it was found that 853 children, average age 13, had been sexually abused by one or more Christian Brothers.
 Child abuse complaints had been made against 281 Christian Brothers, and the Congregation had paid A$37.3 million in compensation.